amitraychoudhury/DataScience_Assignments/README.md

 ## 📌 Notes
 - Each assignment is organized in a separate folder.
 - Code, analysis, and outputs are included in Jupyter Notebooks (`.ipynb`).
-- Original Word documents with questions are optional and can be provided upon request.